ArisDjango/ecomVery/README.md

 - PEP 8 Python Style Guide
     - Introduction to PEP 8
-    - Flake8 Install and Basic Usage
+    - Flake8 Install and Basic Usage--> pip install flake8
     - Installing and using isort

 ## 2. Build an ecommerce basket with session handling